-Boosters are ordered by individual Overhead requests and can be filled from one or multiple bases.
-Booster requests may specify a desired delivery system (round or square parachutes).
+Boosters are ordered as individual Overhead requests and can be filled from one or multiple bases.
 Smokejumper aircraft must be ordered separately if the aircraft is needed beyond delivery of the smokejumpers.
-NICC, GACCs, and local dispatch centers should communicate with the hosting and potential sending smokejumper base(s) before the order(s) are placed and filled.
+NICC, GACCs, and local dispatch centers should communicate with the hosting and potential sending smokejumper base(s) before the request(s) are placed and filled.

-When a long-term commitment is requested and cannot be met through a preposition or IA load, a booster of jumpers can be ordered by individual Overhead requests.
+When a long-term commitment is requested and cannot be met through a preposition or IA load, a booster of jumpers can be ordered as individual Overhead requests.
 The request may be filled using jump ships, driving, charter aircraft or commercial travel and can be negotiated between the requesting unit and the GACC.

 If smokejumper aircraft are used to deliver boosters, the load should travel in a jump ready configuration.
-Booster requests may specify a desired delivery system, round or square parachutes.
 Movement of Smokejumpers will be coordinated through GBCC.
 For Smokejumper Bases and Aircraft information see Chapter 50.